Radiation Treatment for Prostate Cancer

 What is SBRT/SRS Radiation Therapy?

-Stereotactic Body Radiation Therapy (SBRT) also called Stereotactic RadioSurgery (SRS) is the most advanced form of Radiation Therapy.
+Stereotactic Body Radiation Therapy (SBRT), also called Stereotactic RadioSurgery (SRS), is the most advanced form of Radiation Therapy.
 SBRT and SRS are techniques used in Radiation Therapy to ablate (destroy) diseased tissue by precisely directing very high doses of radiation, while avoiding surrounding normal tissue.
-Unlike conventional radiation therapy (IMRT, IGRT and Proton Therapy), (43 consecutive treatments and 35 consecutive treatments respectively), SBRT and SRS treatments are given once per day for 5 days or less.
+Unlike conventional radiation therapy (IMRT, IGRT and Proton Therapy), (43 consecutive treatments and 35 consecutive treatments respectively), SBRT and SRS treatments are given once per day for five days or less.

 The robotic CyberKnife VSI System is the only technology specifically designed to perform SRS and SBRT treatments with sub-millimeter accuracy.
 During treatment, and prior to each beam, the robotic CyberKnife VSI System takes digital images to ensure that the radiation beam is aimed at the target.
 And when there is movement, (which occurs with all conditions within the body), the robotic CyberKnife VSI system precisely adjusts the position of the radiation beam under robotic control to keep it on target, sparing healthy tissue.

-A problem with conventional radiation treatment for prostate cancer has been that the prostate — and any tumors within it — tends to move involuntary in response to body functions.
+A problem with conventional radiation treatment for prostate cancer has been that the prostate — and any tumors within it — tends to move involuntarily in response to body functions.
 CyberKnife Stereotactic Body Radiation Therapy (SBRT), also known as Stereotactic Radiosurgery (SRS), solves this problem by tracking tumor movements.
-Doctors use fiducial markers to help the CyberKnife System keep track of the tumor’s position, even as it moves.
+Cancer doctors use fiducial markers to help the CyberKnife System keep track of the tumor’s position, even as it moves.
 Fiducial markers are tiny, gold-colored seeds inserted into the prostate with a needle.

 The insertion is an outpatient procedure, though you may need an enema to clean your rectum prior to fiducial insertion.
 Three to five fiducials are inserted a week before your prostate cancer radiation treatment.